The Vallis team, operating in the UK, across Africa and in the Middle East

 Joe grew up in Totnes, Devon and subsequently studied English Literature, Geography and World Development in the city of Exeter.
 He joined the Vallis Group as Compliance and Finance Assistant midway through 2018, having graduated in the same year with a 2.1 Bachelor of Science from Brunel University London after reading International Politics, subsequently receiving full Honours.
 Outside of work, he writes for his own political commentary website focussed on reflecting on historical political theory and its relevance in modern day political climate.
 Joe is also an avid outdoorsman, having overcome challenges such as Dartmoor’s Ten Tors.

-JJ grew up in South Africa and attended the University of Cape Town, where he studied towards a Bachelor of Commerce in Accounting.
-Having completed his degree, JJ played professional rugby in South Africa and Italy and represented the U.S.A in the 2011 Rugby World Cup.
+JJ grew up in Cape Town, South Africa and attended the University of Cape Town, where he completed a Bachelor of Commerce degree in Accounting.
+Having completed his degree, JJ played professional rugby in South Africa and Italy.
+JJ represented the USA in Rugby Union from 2008 to 2011 and in 2011 participated in the 2011 Rugby World Cup.
 In 2013, JJ moved to the UK with his wife.
-He joined Vallis in their Head Office in December 2013 and works as Commercial Manager for the East Africa team.
+He joined Vallis in their Head Office in December 2013.
+He managed the East Africa desk for 4.5 years and in July 2018 moved across to lead Vallis New Services team.